(The following information published by the Texas Public Power Association TPPA)

 Public power today is important.
 It is an expression of the American ideal of local people working together to meet local needs.
 Municipally owned electric utilities have many distinct characteristics that benefit their consumers and communities.

-- Stable electric rates that are a good value.
+Stable electric rates that are a good value.

-- Efficient and reliable electric service.
+Efficient and reliable electric service.

-- Emphasis on long-term community goals
+Emphasis on long-term community goals

-- Quick response from Customer Service representative and crews located in the community
+Quick response from customer service representative and crews located in the community

 MUNICIPALLY OWNED ELECTRIC UTILITIES (MOUs) Hometown, Service, Stability, Success

-72 cities and towns in Texas light up their homes, businesses, and streets with "public power" from their local municipally owned electric utility (MOU).
+Seventy-two cities and towns in Texas light up their homes, businesses, and streets with "public power" from their local municipally owned electric utility (MOU).
 Each public power utility is different, reflecting its hometown characteristics and values.
 But, all have a common purpose: providing reliable and safe electricity at a reasonable price while supporting their local community.
 Service is the primary objective.
 Stability comes from up to a century in business and a diverse mix of energy sources that doesn't "put all the eggs in one basket".
 Success is reflected in creditworthy bond ratings, local jobs and economic development, efficient performance, and high customer satisfaction.